 Run/Debug Configuration: App Engine for PHP

 The dialog box is available only if the Google App Engine Support for PHP plugin is installed and enabled.
-The plugin is activated by default.
-If the plugin is disabled, enable it on the Plugins settings page as described in Managing Plugins.
+The plugin is not bundled with IntelliJ IDEA, but it can be installed from the JetBrains plugin repository as described in Managing plugins.

 - Configuration settings specific for App Engine for PHP